 The first phase of the SDLC is discovery.
 This phase consists of several stages:

 Our business analyst conducts a detailed analysis of your company and business niche.
-They gather business requirements, conduct market and competitor analysis, and define buyer personas.
+They gather business requirements, conduct market and competitor analysis, and define end users.

 After that, the business analyst creates a value stream: a selection of actions that create additional value for the client beyond the initial request.
 The business analyst also creates a Business Objective Model (BOM) to document the project’s value.
 These deliverables are the grounds for further research by our solution architect and UI/UX designer.

-On the basis of this information, our solution architect analyzes the architecture of the project and searches for the best technical solutions to solve your business problem.
+On the basis of this information, our solution architect analyzes the project architecture and searches for the best technical solutions to solve your business problem.
 As a result, they come up with an architectural vision for the product.

 Our business analyst prepares a design backlog, functional requirements (what the product must do), nonfunctional requirements (reliability, usability, performance, etc.), and a document called the product roadmap outlining the direction and progress of product development.
 After getting the design backlog, our designers start to turn your expectations into a beautiful user-friendly design.
 They create wireframes that show how different elements (buttons, menus, etc.) are placed on the screen.
 When wireframes are ready, it’s time to breathe life into them by designing the product.

-Meanwhile, our solution architect creates software design and DevOps design documents.
-These documents contain API documentation, database architecture, technical requirements, nonfunctional requirements (platform restrictions, technology stack, infrastructure architecture, etc.), and quality metrics.
+Meanwhile, our solution architect creates a Software Design Document (SDD).
+This document contains API documentation, database architecture, technical requirements, nonfunctional requirements (platform restrictions, technology stack, infrastructure architecture, etc.), and quality metrics.
 After all the requirements are gathered, our security team conducts an acceptance test to make sure they satisfy the project’s general security requirements.